-According to Sharone, it’s customary in many Sephardic families to eat fish every Friday night for Erev Shabbat.
-Her family was very traditional, so growing up they would always eat fish on Friday night.
-While the type of fish would change from week to week, the basic method of preparation was always the same.
-Sharone’s little girl nicknamed this recipe “Maman’s Fish”—Maman is what she calls her grandmother, Sharone’s mom, who taught her the recipe.
-I like this name, so I have taken to calling it that as well. 🙂
+I originally learned this recipe from Sharone, a family member who is Sephardic Jewish with Moroccan ancestry.
+It is customary in many Sephardic families to eat fish every Friday night as part of the Shabbat meal.
+Sharone’s little girl nicknamed this recipe “Maman’s Fish”—Maman is what she calls her grandmother, Sharone’s mom.
+I like this name, so I have taken to calling it that as well.

-- 4 boneless fish fillets (best if you use a firm, dense fish like halibut or snapper)
+- 4 fish fillets (best if you use a firm, dense fish like halibut, sea bass or snapper)

 - 1 red bell pepper, seeded and cut into long thin strips